Ways of paying your course fees

 Prospective and current students might also search for available grants via the Turn2Us website.

 Students who withdraw from a course prior to initial registration will not be liable for any tuition fees.

-Students who withdraw from classes, or who change their enrollment status from ‘credit’ to ‘audit’ after the ‘Last Day for Registration Revision’ published in the College calendar will not normally be eligible for any tuition refund for the semester.
+Students who withdraw from classes, or who change their enrollment status from ‘credit’ to ‘audit’ after the ‘Last Day for Registration Revision’ published in the College Academic Calendar will not normally be eligible for any tuition refund for the semester.